luizmugnaini/luizmugnaini/README.md

-### Hi!
+### Hey!
 I'm Luiz
 - Molecular Sciences undergraduate student at USP.
-- I'm mostly interested in mathematics and it's intersection with computer science.
+- I'm mostly interested in mathematics, low-level programming and computer graphics.
+- Lover of abstract non-sense (a.k.a. category theory).